© 2018 Miraculo Inc. All Rights Reserved

 The Science of CBD and Inflammation

-Cannabidiol (CBD) is the second best known cannabinoid found in the cannabis plant.
+Cannabidiol (CBD) is the second best-known cannabinoid found in the cannabis plant.
 Unlike its well-known psychoactive cousin Δ9-tetrahydrocannabinol (THC), CBD does not get patients high and nor does it interfere with their ability to operate machinery.
 The discovery of THC as the major psychoactive principle in marijuana has led to significant growth in research aimed at better understanding non-psychoactive cannabinoids found in the plant, particularly CBD.

 Cannabinoids affect cannabinoid receptors, found in the endocannabinoid system.
 Primary cannabinoid receptors are CB1 and CB2.
 CB1 is largely expressed in the brain while CB2 is predominately found on our immune cells.
-Several studies have shown that cannabinoids decrease cytokine (signaling proteins) and chemokine and increase T-regulatory cells (Tregs) as a primary mechanism to suppress inflammation.
-Manipulation of cannabinoids can lead to a potent treatment against inflammatory disorders.
+Several studies have shown that cannabinoids decrease cytokine (signalling proteins) and chemokine and increase T-regulatory cells (Tregs) as a primary mechanism to suppress inflammation.
+Manipulation of cannabinoids can lead to a potential treatment against inflammatory disorders.

 CBD oil is used by some people with chronic pain and chronic inflammation.
 Studies suggest CBD oil can reduce neuropathic pain, inflammation, and overall discomfort from a range of health ailments.
 Studies suggest cannabis is over 20 times stronger as an anti-inflammatory agent than aspirin, and 2 times stronger than prescription hydrocortisone.